flimflam-austin/hugo-cms-test/content/quick_reads/20180723-18-07-23-shark-week/index.md

       * **San Clemente, CA:** Great white spotted feeding on dead whale.
     _key: card-3-ca6c0d60-9ac1-4ac2-b6ae-2a51211cac8f
   - order: 3
+    useCheckmark: false
     body: >-
       ## OK, Deep Breath…

-      * Last year in the US, there were **53 unprovoked, shark attacks**, in line with the 5-year average.
+      * Last year in the US, there were**53 unprovoked, shark attacks**, in line with the 5-year average.

       * **NONE of the attacks were fatal**.